Davante Adams Player Prop Bets for NFL Week 18 - Green Bay vs. Detroit - NewsBreak

 - So far this season, 29.0% of the 558 passes thrown by his team have gone Adams' way.

-- Adams has seen the ball thrown his way 27 times in the red zone this season, 24.8% of his team's 109 red zone pass attempts.
+- With 27 targets in the red zone this season, Adams has been on the receiving end of 24.8% of his team's 109 red zone pass attempts.

+- The Packers, who rank 10th in the NFL in points scored, have attempted a pass 57.1% of the time while running the ball 42.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with the Lions.